elixir-wallaby/web_driver_client/README.md

 ## Overview

-WebDriverClient is designed to be a low-level library that allows projects to call WebDriver Rest APIs while abstracting away the differences between the [JWP] and [W3C] protocols.
-This library is designed to be the API client for higher-level libraries, like [Wallaby].
+WebDriverClient is designed to be a low-level library that allows projects to call WebDriver REST APIs while abstracting away the differences between the [JWP] and [W3C] protocols.
+This library is designed to be the API client for higher-level libraries, like [Wallaby] or [Hound].

 ```elixir
 {:ok, session} =